|Virginia Gov. John Letcher|

 April 23, 1957 - An earthquake with its epicenter near Guntersville, Ala. affected parts of Alabama, Georgia and Tennessee, but caused little damage.
 The Montgomery Advertiser reported that "thousands of light sleepers were awakened by the shock" at about 3:30 a.m.

 April 23, 1963 - At the outset of his one-man march against segregation, William Moore was slain alongside an Etowah County, Ala. highway when he was shot by a rifle fired at close range.
 Moore, a white postal worker from Binghamton, N.Y. had begun his march in Chattanooga intending to travel to Jackson, Mississippi.
-A white store owner from DeKalb County was implicated in the shooting but never indicted.
+A white store owner from DeKalb County was implicated in the shooting but was never indicted.

 April 23, 1964 - Ken Johnson of the Houston Astros threw the first no-hitter for a loss.
 The game was lost, 1-0, to the Cincinnati Reds due to two errors.